Opinion: Welcome to the end of college football as we know it - KESQ

 Opinion by Will Leitch

-(CNN) — On Monday night, college football as we know it will end.
-After Michigan plays Washington in the College Football Playoff Championship Game in Houston, the sport will fundamentally reconstruct itself.
+(CNN) — On Monday night, college football as we know came to an end.
+Now that Michigan has defeated Washington in the College Football Playoff Championship Game in Houston, the sport will fundamentally reconstruct itself.

 Washington, UCLA, USC and Oregon will join the Big Ten; Oklahoma and Texas will join the Southeastern Conference (SEC).
 The College Football Playoff will expand to 12 teams, while the Pac-12, a conference that originated in 1915, just three years after Arizona became a state, will wither and die.

-Note: This article has been updated with the news that Michigan defeated Washington to win the College Football Playoff National Championship.